Mortgage Well

 How this calculator works

 Extra principal payments shrink the balance you pay interest on every month afterward.
 Even small extras compound into years saved off the term and large reductions in lifetime interest.
+Three patterns are modeled: monthly extras (the same amount every month), annual extras (a tax-refund-style lump every year), and one-time lump sums.

-Reviewed for calculation accuracy and clarity by Mortgage Well calculation team ·
+Reviewed for calculation accuracy and clarity by the Mortgage Well Calculation Review Team ·

 When to use this